-Imparting slice or topspin on your serves (on the second attempt in particular) will save you from giving points away or being put in defense by your opponent’s return.
+Imparting slice or topspin on your serves (the second attempt, in particular) will save you from giving points away, or being in a defensive position on your opponent’s return.

 2. Relax Your Arm

-Begin your serving motion with your hands and arms relaxed and in front of your hips.
-Many times I see people beginning their serve motion by holding the ball and racquet too high (chest level) before tossing the ball – this action tightens your shoulders and arms.
+Begin your serving motion with your hands and arms relaxed, in front of your hips.
+Many times I notice people beginning their serve motion by holding the ball and racquet too high (chest level) before tossing the ball – this action tightens the shoulders and arms.

 Keep a loose grip on the racquet at all times.

-Your breathing should be slow and shallow before you begin your serving motion.
+Your breathing should be slow and deep before you begin the service motion.